sensu/sensu-docs/content/sensu-core/2.0/guides/reduce-alert-fatigue.md

 [installation and configuration][2] documentation provides this information.

-Whenever an event is being handled, a log entry is added with the message `sending event: {...} to handler: mail`, followed by a second one with the message `pipelined executed event pipe handler: status=0 output=`.
+Whenever an event is being handled, a log entry is added with the message `"handler":"mail","level":"debug","msg":"sending event to handler"`, followed by a second one with the message `"msg":"pipelined executed event pipe handler","output":"","status":0`.
 However, if the event is being discarded by our filter, a log entry with the message `event filtered` will appear instead.

 ## Next steps